breatheco-de/content/src/content/lesson/python-syntax.md

 print("Miss "+name + " " + last_name)  # Output: Miss Taylor Swift
 ```

-The first line is `name = "Taylor"` and its executed first; the last line with the `print` statement already knows the value of `name` because it was completed first (earlier line).
+The first line is `name = "Taylor"` and it's executed first; the last line with the `print` statement already knows the value of `name` because it was completed first (earlier line).

 ### Conditionals

 Conditions are fantastic because they let you skip or conditionally execute parts of your algorithms, making them very flexible and intelligent.
-For example, we could conditionally print "Miss" or "Mrs" depending on the relationship status:
+For example, we could conditionally print "Miss" or "Mrs." depending on the relationship status:

 ```python
 relationship_status = "married"